Improve healing with the Center for Hyperbarics and Wound Care

 The American Diabetes Association estimates that diabetes-related amputation could be reduced by 50 percent if patients were routinely tested for neuropathy, educated to prevent injury or complications and provided related ancillary services.
 While these numbers show the tremendous need for wound care, there is hope.
 Studies have shown that wound care treatment facilities have significantly reduced amputation rates and shortened the length of hospital stays.

-We utilize the newest clinical tools in wound healing, including state-of-the-art hyperbaric chambers that utilize pure oxygen to speed up the healing process.
+Our wound care centers utilize the newest clinical tools in wound healing, including state-of-the-art hyperbaric chambers that utilize pure oxygen to speed up the healing process.
+Learn more about that here. (link to hyperbaric webpage)

 Our wound care team develops an individualized treatment plan utilizing the newest clinical tools and traditional clinical practices.
 Patient Care focuses on a whole-body approach to wound healing including: